gchang12/aenir/README.rst

 # TODO: Provide examples of how to use
 # TODO: Actually flesh out the pyscaffold files or whatever.
 # TODO: Configure sphinx-docs in here once all is well
+# TODO: Stat field check.
+Class attributes for each subMorph, or...?
+Would that not be impractical?